Jill could have show you how to find the rich guys… really rich guys.

-First, you must have a gorgeous face.
+First, you must have a drop-dead gorgeous face.

-“An American Icon,” I nodded.
+“An American Icon.”
+I nodded.

 “A man likes to have a blond with him for lunch or dinner,” she said.
 “And they don’t call them prospects for nothing.”

-She got the man, the wedding, the car, the jewelry and the house, the golf course and lake.
+She got the man, the wedding, the car, the jewelry and the house, the golf course view and the lake.
 She got an apartment in Manhattan, the condo in Boca, a Swiss chalet and a psychoanalyst.

 If you want to dig for gold get a metal detector, a degree or start your dream.
 Set your standards high.
 Because, like Billy sang, “God bless the child that’s got his [or her] own.”

 I miss you, Jill.
 You could have had a damn good life in song.